Ugo31/Walk_E/README.md

 >Goal is represented with the **blue cube**, feet frictions coeficients are random to help with a future real life test (it makes a more robust model)

-Then make it walk where it need to go :
+-Second step it to make it walk where it need to go :

 https://www.youtube.com/watch?v=-1DtWe3hP30&feature=youtu.be